tareq1988/ADB-Push/README.md

 Can I use this without any cable?
 ----------------------------------
 Yes, you can use this via wifi network.
-There is a nice application in android market "Wifi Adb".
+There is a nice application in android market This is ["Wifi Adb"](https://market.android.com/details?id=com.ttxapps.wifiadb "Wifi Adb").
 You must have the phone "rooted".

 Contribution